 - 8,187 of the accidents reported involved a collision with a pedestrian or bicyclist.
 Collisions with this group accounted for 3% of all accidents reported through the year.

 Cook County Auto Accident Statistics: A State Comparison

-- Of the 274,291 accidents reported in 2012, 131,506 occurred in Cook County.
-The accidents reported in Cook County account for nearly 48% of all those reported in the state of Illinois.
+- Of the 274,291 accidents reported in 2012 in the state, 131,506 occurred in Cook County.
+The accidents reported in Cook County accounted for nearly 48% of all those reported in Illinois.

 - Dense traffic conditions have contributed to a higher incidence of rear end collisions in Cook County.
-31.2% of the accidents reported in Cook County are rear end collisions.
+31.2% of the accidents reported in Cook County are rear-ended collisions.